pguso/ai-agents-from-scratch/simple-agent-with-memory/CONCEPT.md

 "You are a helpful assistant."

 Enhanced with Memory:
-"You are a helpful assistant.
+"You are a helpful assistant with long-term memory.

 === LONG-TERM MEMORY ===
 Known Facts: